dantleech/blog/content/posts/2026/05-20-day-22/index.md

 At this point I started to struggle and I recited the poem "[The Love Song of J. Alfred Prufrock](https://www.poetryfoundation.org/poetrymagazine/poems/44212/the-love-song-of-j-alfred-prufrock)".
 It's one of three poems I can remember as anybody that has read my previous tours might know.
-I somewhat expanded my repotoire by reciting the intro to "Wasted Youth" by Meat Loaf.
+I somewhat expanded my repotoire by reciting the monologue intro to
+"Wasted Youth" by Meat Loaf.

 > I REMEMBER EVERYTHING.
 > I remember everything little thing as if it happened only yesterday.
 > I was barely 17 and I was killed a boy with a fender guitar.
+> ...
+> The guitar bled for about a week afterwards
+> The blood was zoot, dark and rich, like wild berries.
+> The blood of the guitar was CHUCK.
+BERRY.
+RED!
 > ...

 Also playing the part of the scottish school teacher in the introudction to